vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/integrating-vtex-checkout.md

 ---
+title: "Part 4: Integrating the VTEX Checkout"
+sidebar_label: "4.
+Integrating the VTEX Checkout"
+pagination_label: Part 4
 sidebar_position: 4
 ---

-# Integrating the VTEX Checkout

 In this guide, you'll learn how to integrate your **FastStore** project with the **VTEX Checkout**.
 The Checkout comprehends the pages responsible for receiving the shopper's information necessary to process an order.